RL Blog

 Breaking Down the PURL Syntax

-The Ecma standard ECMA-427 defines the core PURL syntax.
+The Ecma International standard ECMA-427 defines the core PURL syntax.
 The first edition was published in December 2025.
 A PURL consists of seven distinct components separated by specific characters for unambiguous parsing.
 These components form a hierarchy from the most significant element on the left to the least significant element on the right.

 The seven components include: